-Rome, then, embraces my initial pathways wandering on Italian soil in 2022.
+Rome, then, embraced my initial pathways wandering on Italian soil in 2022.
 So much history is fixed here—events we all learned about (or should have) since grammar school.
 Romulus and Remus, Catullus, Cicero, Julius Caesar and adopted heir Augustus, first-bishop Peter, pre-Stradivarius Nero, a whole catalog of Popes, both famous and infamous.
 It all happened here.

 Much of such history leaves its own mementos in ever-present artifacts, carefully tended and explained, often with a fun mixture of scholar's acuity and imaginative humor.
 For myself, there is always a conflict between sites with whole hordes of visitors, standing shoulder to shoulder with smartphones held aloft toward, say, the ceiling of the Sistine Chapel ... between that scenario, as I say, and less-traveled paths through ruins with their own stories clutched between bricks held with Roman-invented mortar—exploring under the Colosseum (see below photo), for instance, rather than revisiting its more calendar-page skyline.

 There must be time, of course, to visit the Palatine Hill and ancient Roman Forum, to walk around and touch the old stones—to imagine and contemplate, to try to capture what visual and audio reminders as I may be able to (a video is under mental pre-construction even now).

 And this ...
-I want to spend reflective time in the presence of some shadows of my centuries-ago spiritual siblings.
-Not to get a shiver or buzz walking past a stash of old monks' bones piled high, as in some Capuchin-guarded ossuary, either.
+I wanted to spend reflective time in the presence of some shadows of my centuries-ago spiritual siblings.
+Not to get a shiver or buzz walking past a stash of old monks' bones piled high, as in some Cappuchin-guarded ossuary, either.
 No, it's more just being

 in the little rooms down there in the catacombs where those faithful to Jesus assembled, where they buried their dead and declared their certainty that even mighty (pre-Constantine) Rome did not have the final authority.
 Not on earth, certainly never in Heaven.